-Roppongi — where nightlife, brand name shopping and art collide.
-This lively neighborhood, with its mish-mash of attractions and things to do, is a popular place for locals and tourists alike.
+Roppongi — where nightlife, brand-name shopping and art collide.
+This lively Tokyo neighborhood, with its huge variety of attractions and things to do, is a popular place for locals and tourists alike.

-In fact, Roppongi has so much going for it, even in terms of events, that it’s hard to know where to start.
-That’s where we come in: we’ve compiled this list of the best things to do in Roppongi, so that you can make the most of your time in the the High-End Hills.
+In fact, Roppongi has so much going for it, even just in terms of events, that it’s hard to know where to start.
+That’s where we come in: we’ve compiled this list of the best things to do in Roppongi, so that you can make the most of your time in the “High-end Hills”.
+If you’re wondering why the area is unofficially known as “High-end Hills”, it’s because it’s home to the iconic Roppongi Hills complex and ranks among Tokyo’s most affluent neighborhoods.

-Pro tip: You can get to Roppongi any way at all — on foot, by train or by city bus — but for those who might want to double up on the sightseeing, there’s also an open top bus sightseeing tour that takes in most of Tokyo’s major sightseeing spots, including Roppongi.
+Pro tip: If you want to double up on the sightseeing, there’s an open-top bus tour that takes in Tokyo’s major sightseeing spots, including Roppongi.

 1. Party your worries away

-When the sun sets the bars and club throw open their doors and Roppongi goes from sophisticated metropolitan neighborhood to party-mode.
-According to our local music fan Roppongi is The Place to party with class — even if it is a little seedy.
+When the sun sets, the bars and club throw open their doors and Roppongi goes from sophisticated metropolitan neighborhood to party mode.
+According to the clubbers on our team (not these writers), Roppongi is The Place to party with class — even if it is a little seedy.

-1 OAK is one of Roppongi’s most popular clubs, having internationally status.
-Many celebrites have graced its dancefloors including Bruno Mars.
-There is also R3 Club Lounge which as a reputation for booking great live artists and DJs.
+Pro tip: 1 OAK is one of Roppongi’s most popular clubs, with international status.
+Many celebrites have graced its dancefloors, including Bruno Mars.
+There is also R3 Club Lounge, which has a reputation for booking great live artists and DJs.

-Keep in mind most clubs have some kind of cover charge (anything from ¥1,000¥3,000 or more).
+Keep in mind that most clubs in Roppongi have some kind of cover charge (anything from ¥1,000–¥3,000 or more).
 On Friday and Saturday nights those charges are usually higher.
-On the upside, the cover charge usually includes at least 1 free drink ticket and there are often discounts for early-birds/students/foreigners/women.
+On the upside, the cover charge usually includes at least one free drink ticket, and there are often discounts for early-birds/students/foreigners/women.

 2. Appreciate some art